 Trey didn't wait to be introduced.

 Allison and Derrick hit the dance floor first, but Kenni and Trey weren't far behind.
-Theresa and I strolled around, keeping an eye on everyone, especially Julie.
+Theresa and I strolled around, watching everyone, especially Julie.

 She smiled and purred.

 We claimed an open table.
-Allison and Derrick grabbed a couple of free chairs and joined us as did Kenni and Trey a few minutes later.
+Allison and Derrick each grabbed chairs and joined us, as did Kenni and Trey a few minutes later.

 Family angst was long forgotten, and Kenni's round face glowed with a light sheen of sweat.
-Trey's arm found its way around her waist and wasn't letting go.
-We talked about the resort and the club's music which was, admittedly, lame but that didn't stop everyone from having a great time.
+Trey's arm found its way around her waist.
+We talked about the resort and the club's music, which was, admittedly, lame, but that didn't stop everyone from having fun.

 Derrick suggested we go somewhere quieter for a quick bite to eat.
 We tossed around a few ideas but were interrupted when Julie and Aaron approached Kenni.